 Information is here.
 Please send questions to email@example.com.

-The program is open to First Year students at Barnard College who express interest in conducting research in the fields of economics, math, statistics, and computer science.
+The program is open to applicants to Barnard College who express interest in conducting research in the fields of economics, math, statistics, and computer science.
 It provides access to a range of mentorship opportunities (including at Barnard and at Bridgewater Associates), along with funding to support research and internships.
 Prospective applicants to Barnard have the opportunity to express their interest in the Bridgewater program upon application to the College.
 Decisions about participation are made during the College application process.

 Information is here.
 Please send questions to BeyondBarnard@barnard.edu.